 Parents receive four written reports per year for all boys from Prep to Year 6.
-The Semester 1 and Semester 2 reports follow formal testing periods when the boys undergo thorough and detailed testing in various Learning Areas.
+The Semester 1 (Term 2) and Semester 2 (Term 4) reports follow formal testing periods when the boys undergo thorough and detailed testing in various Learning Areas.
+In Terms 1 and 3, boys will receive Learning Behaviour Reports.
 Due work Literacy and Numeracy assessment tasks, related to the report outcomes are uploaded to Schoolbox each term.